chun-eric/grcauditlab/README.md

 <br/>

 Data Collection can be:
-*	Interview – can be via recorded Zoom or in-person.
+*	Interview form – can be via recorded Zoom or in-person.
 *	Documentation – these are documentation provided by the interviewee.
 *	Tested – a process that the organization currently uses.